ShuraimBhat/vulnerabilites/SERVERSIDE.md

 * The session id should be renewed once the password is entered.

 # 6.JWT misconfiguration
-As we mentioned earlier, the HackerOne for Jira application, after installing it, creates an integration between the HackerOne platform and the atlassian where cases can be synchronized from HackerOne to atlassian
-And vice versa.
-So, after installation, administrators jira account is allowed to go 'https://YOUDOMIN.atlassian.net/plugins/servlet/ac/com.hackerone/get-started-with-hackerone-on-jira' When going to this page
+As we mentioned earlier, the HackerOne for Jira application, after installing it, creates an integration between the HackerOne platform and the atlassian where cases can be synchronized from HackerOne to atlassian.And vice versa.
+So, after installation, administrators jira account is allowed to go `https://YOUDOMIN.atlassian.net/plugins/servlet/ac/com.hackerone/get-started-with-hackerone-on-jira`  When going to this page

 ### Found on:-
 jira